Recipes for Pre-training LLMs with MXFP8: Microscaling format support in NVIDIA Blackwell

 Table~\ref{tab:mxformat} shows the \texttt{MX}-formats supported in Blackwell.
 The data type column uses the convention \verb+ExMy+ to denote \verb+x+-bit for floating-point exponent and \verb+y+-bit for mantissa.
 For a fixed bit-width, floating-point numbers trade-off exponent width with mantissa width.
-Thus, \texttt{MXFP8} \texttt{E4M3} is a 8-bit data type with with 1 sign bit, 4-bit for FP exponent and 3-bit of mantissa.
+Thus, \texttt{MXFP8} \texttt{E4M3} is a 8-bit data type with 1 sign bit, 4-bit for FP exponent and 3-bit of mantissa.
 Similarly, \texttt{E5M2} is an 8-bit type with 5-bit for exponent and 2-bit for mantissa.
-Compared to \texttt{E4M3}, \texttt{E5M2} can represent a larger dynamic range, but with less precision. \texttt{E5M2} is the only type that follows IEEE 754 conventions~\cite{ieeefp} for representation of special values.
-For all other data types, dynamic range is extended by not representing \verb+Infinity+ and \texttt{NaN} (\texttt{E4M3} has only one bit-pattern for \texttt{NaN}~\cite{micikevicius2022fp8formatsdeeplearning}).
+Compared to \texttt{E4M3}, \texttt{E5M2} can represent a larger dynamic range, but with less precision. \texttt{E5M2} follows IEEE 754 conventions~\cite{ieeefp} for representation of special values, whereas the remaining data types extend the dynamic range by not representing \verb+Infinity+ and \texttt{NaN} (\texttt{E4M3} has only one bit-pattern for \texttt{NaN}~\cite{micikevicius2022fp8formatsdeeplearning}).
 More bits in the exponent field translates to a larger range while more bits in the mantissa field translates to more precision within a given range.
 Every floating-point type has a dynamic range that it can represent — we denote this range in terms of \textit{binades} which is the log$_2$-ratio of the maximum to the minimum finite representable in that format.